-Source: Water Kiosk as at 31 December 2022
+Source: Water Kiosk

-6.4 Diversity, Equity, Inclusion and Remuneration
+6.4 Diversity, equity, inclusion and remuneration

-- ATLAS today comprises a group of individuals with diverse perspectives and backgrounds, bringing different experience and skillsets to the organisation. - We recognise the current imbalance with respect to diversity and are committed to addressing it over time.
-Our framework aims to improve all aspects of our diversity over the first decade of our existence to achieve better balance, at all levels within our organisation. - We will hire, reward and promote staff based solely on merit and will take steps to ensure that at a candidate level, we have a shortlist of applicants for all open positions that respects our commitment to increasing diversity as far as is possible. - These steps will include: Ensuring that all third parties engaged to assist in recruitment are informed that ATLAS is committed to increasing diversity in all its forms and that this commitment is reflected in their search activities by having a minimum of two female candidates on our interview list for every position.
+ATLAS employs a team with diverse perspectives and backgrounds, bringing different experience and skillsets to the organisation.
+We recognise the current imbalance with respect to diversity and are committed to addressing it over time.
+We aim to improve all aspects of our diversity over the first decade of our existence to achieve better balance, at all levels within our organisation, via the following steps:

+- We will hire, reward, and promote staff based solely on merit and will take steps to ensure that at a candidate level, we have a shortlist of applicants for all open positions that respects our commitment to increasing diversity as far as is possible. - We will ensure that all third parties engaged to assist in recruitment are informed that ATLAS is committed to increasing diversity in all its forms and that this commitment is reflected in their search activities by having a minimum of two female candidates on our interview list for every position.
 ATLAS is aiming for a workforce over time that reflects an equal number of male and female hires. - ATLAS has a remuneration structure designed such that people at the same level are compensated at the same level.
-This is part of our overall corporate ESG policy to ensure consistency of treatment for all staff who are delivering the same outcomes for the firm. - Parental leave all staff since inception have had full access to and returned following any use of both maternity and paternity leave.
+This is part of our overall corporate ESG policy to ensure consistency of treatment for all staff who are delivering the same outcomes for the firm.

+• Parental leave: all staff since inception have had full access to and returned following any use of both maternity and paternity leave.